kenmoini/kenmoini.com/site/content/post/2021/11/sno-at-the-edge.md

 Now that the Public and Private DNS Zones are resolving queries properly and firewall ports are open we can get to deploying the Single Node OpenShift instance.

 So again, my "edge" deployment for the previous demo was just a VM on ESXi here in my lab with the networking in place to make it happen.
-That node recycles so often that it no longer runs ESXi and is regretfully running [Nutanix's AHV](http://raza:1313/post/2021/10/deploying-nutanix-ahv-ce/) right now so that's what I'll show below.
+That node recycles so often that it no longer runs ESXi and is running [Nutanix's AHV](http://raza:1313/post/2021/10/deploying-nutanix-ahv-ce/) right now so that's what I'll show below.

 ### Create the SNO Cluster in the Assisted Installer Service

-> #### WARN: Before someone from the BU bursts a fucking vein out the side of their neck I have to mention that the Assisted Installer as of this writing is still in Tech Preview - even though there are customers actively using it and it works brilliantly lol
+> #### WARN: Before someone from the BU bursts a vein out the side of their neck I have to mention that the Assisted Installer as of this writing is still in Tech Preview - even though there are customers actively using it and it works brilliantly lol

 First we'll navigate to the [Red Hat Hybrid Cloud Console](https://console.redhat.com/ "...fuck, these names are getting worse and worse...") and from there navigate to the [Assisted Installer service](https://console.redhat.com/openshift/assisted-installer/clusters).